-Of course, there's no madness at all in choosing great companies and sticking with them for the long term.
-That approach is the closest thing to a slam-dunk there is in investing.
-The Motley Fool's free report "3 Stocks That Will Help You Retire Rich" names stocks that could help you build long-term wealth and retire well, along with some winning wealth-building strategies that every investor should be aware of.
+While you can certainly make humongous gains in biotech and pharmaceuticals, you can also take horrendous losses.
+The best investing approach is to choose great companies and stick with them for the long term.
+In our free report "3 Stocks That Will Help You Retire Rich," we name stocks that could help you build long-term wealth and retire well, along with some winning wealth-building strategies that every investor should be aware of.
 Click here now to keep reading.

 Copyright © 2009 The Motley Fool, LLC.
 All rights reserved.